Gabri3l/redux-slim-async/README.md

 export default store;
 ```

+Since version 1.3.0 you will be able to add options, through those you can specify each suffix that defines the state of your async request (read more at the bottom).

 ## Problem

 When handling any kind of asyn requests in Redux most of the time we need to track the state of such request.
 This means we need to know when the action is pending, completed successfully or completed with errors.
 A common pattern for it that leverages `redux-thunk` is the following: